interkosmos/fortran-paho/README.md

 ```
 If you do not want to install Eclipse Paho globally with `make install`, copy
 `paho.mqtt.c` to you working directory.
 You then have to alter the `f08paho`
-Makefile and change the `CFLAGS` parameterto:
+Makefile and change the `CFLAGS` parameter to:
 ```
 CFLAGS = -Wall -std=2008 \
          -Wl,-rpath=/usr/local/lib/gcc8/ \
          -Wl,-rpath=./paho.mqtt.c/build/src/ \
          -I./paho.mqtt.c/src/ -L./paho.mqtt.c/build/src/
 ```
+The GCC runtime path `-Wl,-rpath=/usr/local/lib/gcc8/` is required only on
+FreeBSD.

 ## Build the Fortran interface
 Clone the repository with Git and use GNU make to build the Fortran interface: